When men can no longer perform as they wish

 - High blood pressure, diabetes, lipid metabolism disorders

-- Side effects of medications (e.g., beta-blockers, antidepressants)
+- Side effects of medication (e.g., beta-blockers, antidepressants)

 Psychological causes: